 ## Minimum Qualifications Candidates must be reachable for appointment from the current Civil Service eligible list;

-1A therapeutic recreation program is defined as a professional service that assists people with disabilities and other limitations to have a leisure life-style that encompasses functional independence, health and well-being through treatment, education and participation.
-Therapeutic recreation is practiced in clinical, community and residential treatment settings. ## Duties Description As a Recreation Therapist, you would plan and conduct activities for client/patient groups, working individually or as a member of a treatment team or treatment program.
-You would analyze and report behavioral patterns to a team leader or other supervisor, verbally or in medical records.
-As a treatment team member, you would participate in team meetings, recreation/leisure assessment and evaluation.
-In addition, you may be required to requisition, store and maintain equipment and supplies.
-The goal of the program is to bring about positive change in a client's/patients mental, physical and/or social behavior. ## Additional Comments Background Investigation/Justice Center Review: Prospective appointees will be: 1) Checked against the Staff Exclusion List (SEL) maintained by the Justice Center for the Protection of People with Special Needs.
+Background Investigation Requirements Prospective appointees will be: 1) Checked against the Staff Exclusion List (SEL) maintained by the Justice Center for the Protection of People with Special Needs.
 Prospective employees whose names appear on the SEL as having been found responsible for serious or repeated acts of abuse or neglect will be barred from appointment and may have their names removed from the eligible list(s) for the title(s) if applicable.
-2) Investigated through a Criminal Background Check (CBC), which includes State and federal Criminal History Record Checks.
-All convictions must be reported; conviction of a felony or misdemeanor, or any falsified or omitted information on the prospective appointee's employment application, may bar appointment or result in removal after appointment.
+2) Investigated through a Criminal Background Check (CBC), that includes State and federal Criminal History Record Checks.
+All convictions must be reported; conviction of a felony or misdemeanor, or any falsified or omitted information on the prospective appointee?s employment application may bar appointment or result in removal after appointment.
 Each case will be determined on its own merits, consistent with the applicable provisions of State and federal laws, rules, and regulations.
 Prospective employees will be fingerprinted in order to obtain a record of their criminal history information, and may be required to pay any necessary fees.
 3) Screened against the Statewide Central Register of Child Abuse and Maltreatment (SCR).
 Prospective employees may be required to pay any necessary fees.
-Additionally, prospective employees whose names are indicated on the SCR may be barred from appointment. ## Notes on Applying Please indicate the Title, Vacancy ID # and Location of the position you are applying for in the subject line of your email or fax.
-Please complete the Office of Mental Health Employment Application and submit it along with your other application materials via fax, mail or the Human Resources email address noted above.
+Additionally, prospective employees whose names are indicated on the SCR may be barred from appointment. ## Notes on Applying Indicate the Title and Location of the position you are applying for.
+Please complete the Office of Mental Health Employment Application and submit it with all other required application materials.